 Identify your Influencers

 Of course, the most important part of an influencer marketing campaign is the ability to work with quality influencers.
-Before you can start identifying the highest value influencers for your niche you’ve got to consider your audience.
-At SEO by the Hour we constantly preach the value of knowing your audience because the profile comes into play across every style and type of marketing there is.
+Before you can start identifying the highest-value influencers for your niche, you’ve got to consider your audience.
+At SEO by the Hour, we constantly preach the value of knowing your audience because the profile comes into play across every style and type of marketing there is.

 Reach out

-Connect with them on social media: Like, share re-blog, comment, re-tweet, and most importantly read their stuff online.
+Like, share, re-blog, comment, re-tweet, and most importantly, read their stuff online.
 Participate in discussions that happen in the comments section of their blog.
 Ask questions and reflect genuinely on the topics they bring up.
 Be real and human.

-Send a message with some value: Once you’ve put in the time to become a member of the influencer’s community and the author knows who you are, reach out to them.
+Once you’ve put in the time to become a member of the influencer’s community and the author knows who you are, reach out to them.
 Send them an e-mail or message via social media proposing a partnership.
 Don’t be discouraged if you don’t hear back.
 Popular bloggers tend to get lots of messages.
 Remain active in their community and try again.
 Make sure the collaboration you’re proposing is interesting and beneficial for both your brand and the influencer.

-Approach influencers with high quality content: It doesn’t matter what kind of relationship you were able to build with an influencer if the content you want them to promote is worthless.
+It doesn’t matter what kind of relationship you were able to build with an influencer if the content you want them to promote is worthless.
 Influencers got to be influencers by being valuable to the masses.
 No personality is going to risk their reputation by bumping mediocre content.

 Partnerships and article placement

-When you submit articles and other content for placement on influencer channels, know that sales language and obvious call to actions, will generally get your piece denied.
+When you submit articles and other content for placement on influencer channels, know that sales language and obvious call to action will generally get your piece denied.
 Keep in mind the goals of people visiting the influencer’s site.
 They are looking for something valuable or to engage with the influencer themselves.
 It is known that you can’t usually turn influencers into little brand mascots, but you can provide helpful information.

-If you’re selling juicers, give the reader some recipes or information on the benefits of juicing and then softly suggest the reader check out your juicer if they are interested in a juice cleanse.
+If you’re selling juicers, give the reader some recipes or information on the benefits of juicing, and then softly suggest the reader check out your juicer if they are interested in a juice cleanse.
 Remember to focus on the benefits of the products and services you’re promoting, not the features.

-Influencer marketing takes time and dedication but it will produce significant, long term results if done properly.
+Influencer marketing takes time and dedication, but it will produce significant, long-term results if done properly.